Yarn

 Pushing Data with a POST Request

-One can send POST, PUT, PATCH, and DELETE requests just as easily.
+You can use Axios to send POST, PUT, PATCH, and DELETE requests.

 <template>